PESSAT 2020 Syllabus for Engineering will be compromised from Physics, Chemistry, Mathematics, and English.

 Colloids: Introduction, colloidal system and particle sizes.
 Types of colloidal systems, Lyophilic and lyophobic sols, examples and differences.
 Preparation of sols by Bredig’s arc method and peptisation.
-Purification of sols - dialysis and electro dialysis.
-Properties of sols - Tyndall effect, Brownian movement electrophoresis, origin of charge, coagulation, Hardy and Schulze rule, Protective action of sols.
+Purification of sols - dialysis and electrodialysis.
+Properties of sols - Tyndall effect, Brownian movement electrophoresis, the origin of charge, coagulation, Hardy and Schulze rule, Protective action of sols.
 Applications of colloids.
 Emulsions and their characteristics.

 Section - B: Inorganic Chemistry

-Principles and processes of metal extractions: Modes of occurrence of elements in nature, minerals, ores, steps involved in the e xtraction of metals – concentration, reduction (chemical and electrolytic) and refining with reference to the extraction of Al, Cu, Zn and Fe.
+Principles and processes of metal extractions: Modes of occurrence of elements in nature, minerals, ores, steps involved in the extraction of metals – concentration, reduction (chemical and electrolytic) and refining regarding the extraction of Al, Cu, Zn and Fe.
 Thermodynamic and electrochemical principles involved in the extraction of metals.

 Hydrogen: isotopes, preparation, properties and uses of hydrogen.
 Physical and chemical properties of water and heavy water, structure, preparation, reactions and uses of hydrogen peroxide, classification of hydrides – ionic, covalent and interstitial, hydrogen as a fuel.

 S-block elements: general introduction, electronic configuration and general trends in physical and chemical properties of elements, anomalous properties of the first element of each group, diagonal relationships.
 Preparation and properties of NaOH, NaCl, Na 2 CO 3 and NaHCO3 .
 Industrial use of lime, limestone, plaster of paris and cement, biological significance of Na, K, Mg and Ca.